-Brad Poiriez Air Pollution Control Officer emissions of air contaminants.
+Brad Poiriez Air Pollution Control Officer 1.
+This certified Tier 4 final stationary compression-ignited internal combustion engine, and any associated air pollution control equipment, shall be installed, operated, and maintained in strict accord with those recommendations of the manufacturer/supplier and/or sound engineering principles, which produce the minimum emissions of contaminants.
 Unless otherwise noted, this equipment shall also be operated in accordance with all data and specifications submitted with the application for this permit.
-[40 CFR 60.4211(a)]
+[District Rule 204; 40 CFR 60.4211(a)]